pitmanme/system_builder/README.md

 	Ligandn name		smile code n Ligandn name

-For the current setup, to run the pmxworkflow, you will need to first prepare a few input files.
-First, the macromolecule of interest.
-Also, four '*.yml' files:
+For the current setup, to run the pmxworkflow, you will need to first prepare a few input files in no particular order.
+Namely, the macromolecule of interest, the excel file, and four '*.yml' files:

 	ligands.yml
 	targets.yml
 	target.yml
   	edges.yml

 In development: *.yml generations and deposition to appropriate folders.